 Shimla – Narkanda – Rampur – Kalpa – Nako-Giu Village – Tabo Village – Dhankar – Pin Valley (Mud Village) – Kaza – Kunzum Pass – Manali

-Tip: If you happen to be in the same situation as me, spot solo foreigners in Reckong Peo bazaar :).
+Tip: If you happen to be in the same situation as me, spot solo foreigners in the Reckong Peo bazaar :).
 I did not have much luck traveling in November

 Manali – Solang Valley – Rohtang Pass – Gramphu – Batal – Chandratal – Kunzum Pass – Losar – Kaza